 |Double en suite||£132.00 - £194.00(Per Room per night, breakfast included)||6||2|

 |Twin en suite||£132.00 - £194.00(Per Room per night, breakfast included)||4||2|

 |Family en suite||£180.00 - £194.00(Per Room per night, breakfast included)||1||4|

-Stay at this “get-away-from-it-all” retreat in the Shropshire hills for Dinner B&B any two nights between now and June 12th and obtain a 20% discount from our full rates, a four course dinner each night and complimentary cream tea and scones on arrival.
-We are also running a 10% discount from our in-house spa treatments at the moment.
+Stay for Dinner B&B for any Sunday Night from now to August 31st and obtain a 20% discount from our full rates, a four course dinner and complimentary cream tea and scones on arrival.
+Our summerhouse is very popular for aperitifs in the summer months.